mjhanninen/nreplops-tool/notes/parsing-clojure.md

 sign ← '+' | '-'
 ```

+Notes and todos:

-Again, the ordered choice in `unsigned-number` needs to be ordered with some
+- Again, the ordered choice in `unsigned-number` needs to be ordered with some
   care.
+- Make `radix` a non-zero integer with values outside 2…36 yielding "radix out
+  of range"

 ### Character literal